 What is a claim in negligence?

-How to establish a claim in negligence?
+How do you establish a claim in negligence?

-- The defendant breached that duty of care
+- The defendant breached that duty of care;

 The development of a general duty of care